Salimah Aga Khan: Charitable career

 She is now a child-welfare activist and a prominent supporter of the charity SOS Children's Villages, becoming its first International Ambassador.
-As part of her welfare activity she has also aided Afghan refugees.

-She has also been active in the Aga Khan Development Network.

 Personal life

-She has three children with the Aga Khan: Princess Zahra Aga Khan (born 18 September 1970), Prince Rahim Aga Khan (born 12 October 1971) and Prince Hussain Aga Khan (born 10 April 1974).
+She has three children with Karim al-Husseini: Zahra Aga Khan (born 18 September 1970), Rahim al-Hussaini (born 12 October 1971) and Hussain Aga Khan (born 10 April 1974).

 Salimah Aga Khan has lived in Geneva, Switzerland, since 1969.